rafaelsoteldosilva/vechain-server/README.md

 -  app.use("/api/v1/videos", videoRoutes);
 -  app.use("/api/v1/videoCategories", videoCategoryRoutes);

-This way, the request have to be written the following way, for example:
+This way, the requests have to be written the following way, for example:

 ```jsx
 // vechain-front/src/redux/actions/categoriesActions.js